Need Heating Repair?

 Heat pumps work by shuffling heat from one place to another.
 They also serve as air conditioners during warm weather.

-Heat pumps extract warmth from outdoor air, from ground or surface water, or from the earth.
-The air is warmed more by the system if necessary, then circulated through the house.
+- Heat pumps extract warmth from outdoor air, from ground or surface water, or from the earth.
+The air is warmed more by the system if necessary, and is then circulated through the house.

 Radiant Baseboard Heat